zxkane/servers/README.md

 - **[Placid.app](https://github.com/felores/placid-mcp-server)** - Generate image and video creatives using Placid.app templates
 - **[Playwright](https://github.com/executeautomation/mcp-playwright)** - This MCP Server will help you run browser automation and webscraping using Playwright
 - **[Postman](https://github.com/shannonlal/mcp-postman)** - MCP server for running Postman Collections locally via Newman.
 Allows for simple execution of Postman Server and returns the results of whether the collection passed all the tests.
-- **[RAG Web Browser](https://github.com/apify/mcp-server-rag-web-browser)** An MCP server for Apify's RAG Web Browser Actor to perform web searches, scrape URLs, and return content in Markdown.
+- **[RAG Web Browser](https://github.com/apify/mcp-server-rag-web-browser)** An MCP server for Apify's open-source RAG Web Browser [Actor](https://apify.com/apify/rag-web-browser) to perform web searches, scrape URLs, and return content in Markdown.
 - **[Rememberizer AI](https://github.com/skydeckai/mcp-server-rememberizer)** - An MCP server designed for interacting with the Rememberizer data source, facilitating enhanced knowledge retrieval.
 - **[Salesforce MCP](https://github.com/smn2gnt/MCP-Salesforce)** - Interact with Salesforce Data and Metadata
 - **[Scholarly](https://github.com/adityak74/mcp-scholarly)** - A MCP server to search for scholarly and academic articles.